ProximaMonkey/ComicSpider/README.markdown

 The spider will act like a normal browser and handle all the Cookies, Referer and other basic header information automatically.

 Most unpredictable part is the producer part.
-Every site has is way handle information presentation.
+Every site has its way to handle information presentation.
-But most sites has a same routine, they has a classic tree with depth 3 and with unknown leaves.
+But most sites has a same routine, they all have a classic tree with depth 3 and with unknown leaves.

 1. Volume list
 2. Page list